Siegburg

 Siegburg (/de/; i.e. fort on the Sieg river; Ripuarian: Sieburch) is a city in the district of Rhein-Sieg-Kreis in North Rhine-Westphalia, Germany.
 It is located on the banks of the rivers Sieg and Agger, 10 km from the former seat of West German government Bonn and 26 km from Cologne.
-The population of the city was 39,192 in the 2013 census.
+The resident population of the city was 42,204 as of December 2025.

 Geography

 Siegburg is located approximately 8 km east of the river Rhine, at the confluence where the Agger joins the Sieg, in the southeast corner of the Cologne Lowland.
 Neighbouring towns include Troisdorf, Lohmar, Sankt Augustin and Hennef.
 The nearby cities of Cologne and Bonn are easily accessible through good transport links.
 The highest point of the urban area is 220 m above sea level (NHN) in the Braschoß area and the lowest point is just under 54 m above sea level at the mouth of the Agger.